exploration & production in latin america

 our current footprint

 Today, we’re one of the largest producers of natural gas in Colombia.
-We’re also among the largest international oil companies in Venezuela, where we partner with the national oil company, Petróleos de Venezuela, S.A., on several projects.
-Other areas of exploration and production in the region include Argentina, Brazil, Mexico and Suriname.
+We’re also among the largest international oil companies in Venezuela, where we partner with the national oil company, Petróleos de Venezuela, S.A.
+(PDVSA), on several projects.
+Other areas of exploration and production in Latin America are Argentina, Brazil, Mexico and Suriname.

 Argentina is a key country in our portfolio, with both conventional and unconventional oil and gas production.
-Chevron affiliates participate in two projects – a robust drilling program in the Loma Campana concession and exploration in the region’s Narambuena Block – both operated by YPF S.A.
+Chevron affiliates participate in two projects – a robust drilling program in the Loma Campana concession and exploration in the region’s Narambuena Block, both operated by YPF S.A.
+Chevron also holds an 85 percent-owned and operated interest in the El Trapial concessions.

 our technology advantage